Scroll down for inspiration or go directly to our plan your trip page

 Grimstad is ideally located between Arendal and Kristiansand in Southern Norway and is one of those places where the atmosphere itself is the main attraction.

-Summer in Grimstad are synonymous with festivals, summer show at Apotekergaarden, ice cream on the quay, lazy days on the beach, boat trips in the archipelago, and vigorous bicycle rides along Thor & Dag Otto's Cycle Routes.
+Here, summers are synonymous with ice cream on the quay, lazy days on the beach, and boat trips to the islands.

 Many of the islands and islets outside of Grimstad are designated recreational areas and open to the public.

 If you prefer to explore the archipelago on your own, you can rent a small boat at the tourist office.

 You will quickly realise that the Grimstad locals are crazy about their bikes.

 In fact, two of Norway’s most successful cyclists throughout time, Thor Hushovd and Dag Otto Lauritzen, are from ;here.

 So, if you are up for a real challenge, you should try one of Thor & Dag Otto’s cycle routes.

 If you are more of a “bike with basket” kind of person, you have plenty of cycling routes to choose from, both along the coast and inland.